 Does the program cost extra?
 Yes, fees vary for students in the MIS and MAIR programs.
 Students seeking to utilize financial aid or veterans benefits to cover the cost of summer tuition are encouraged to contact Katherine Buster (firstname.lastname@example.org) in Financial Aid or Val Verra (email@example.com) in our Veterans Affairs office to learn more about program fee implications.

-Following the summer 2017 Immersion, the fall 2017 Immersion will be offered August 24-27, 2017.
 Students attending the fall Immersion are eligible to participate in the SIS Site Visit Program.
 The SIS Site Visit Program is an annual career event designed to facilitate career exploration and networking for the school's graduate students.
 Site Visit information and registration instructions are sent separate from the fall Immersion emails.

-Summer 2017 Immersion Details
+Fall 2017 Immersion Details

 Executive Leadership (MIS): Executive Leadership is a required 3 credit course for Master of International Service (MIS) degree candidates.
 In an interactive class, students will discuss decision-making, ethical leadership, strategic communication, teamwork, emotional intelligence, leading multi-cultural workforces, and change and crisis management.
 They will have an opportunity to gain insight on their leadership strengths, challenges that may be impeding their effectiveness, and ways of creating leadership impact.